Kevnz/xtconf/readme.md

 # xtconf

-Extended qconf based on environment.
+Configuration based on environment.
 Additionally it will load your settings into environment variables.

 ## install